Kinetic Interacting Particle Langevin Monte Carlo: Experiments

 Note that the parameter $\theta$ is a scalar in this case, hence, this turns out to be a simplified version of the setup described above and so the discussion in Remark~\ref{rem:convexity} is still valid.
 As opposed to the previous case with synthetic data, here we consider a real dataset, thus we do not have access to the true dataset.
 Hence, there is no comparison to a $\bar{\theta}_\star$, but we can see that different algorithms attain similar values as the estimate of this minimum.

-Most notably in this experiment, we can observe in Fig. \ref{fig:wisconsin} the importance of the discretisation \ref{eq:KIPLMC2}.
-In particular, this algorithm displays great stability w.r.t. the choice of the step-size.
-For small values of the step-size, the MPGDnc algorithm performs with the lowest variance in all cases where it converges, until it explodes where step-sizes become too large (for more detail see \ref{sec:err_table}).
-This is remedied by implementing a gradient correction trick, discussed in \cite{lim2023momentum}, though we show how the algorithm performs without for a comparison with KIPLMC1.
-Again, we note that the KIPLMC1 algorithm exhibits more variance in the $\theta$ estimation than the KIPLMC2 and MPGD algorithms.
-This is typically an advantage when working with convex problems, but this ``sticky'' behaviour might prove detrimental in the non-convex case \cite{gao2022global, akyildiz2023interacting}.
-The injection of noise into the parameter estimation may help the method to escape local minima \cite{akyildiz2024nonasymptotic}.
-In these algorithms one can observe the strength of the \ref{eq:KIPLMC2} algorithm, with fast convergence and smoother paths.
-The latter observation may be related to the differing orders of the algorithms in \cite{monmarche2021high} and \cite{dalalyan2018sampling}.
+Most notably in this experiment, we can observe in Fig.~\ref{fig:wisconsin} the importance of the added stability that the momentum-based algorithms exhibit, with the use of more stable numerical integrators than Euler-Maruyama.
+In particular, these algorithms displays great stability w.r.t. the choice of the step-size, as well as, the acceleration one would expect.
+For small step-sizes, the \gls*{pgd} algorithm performs with low variance in all cases where it converges, until it explodes where step-sizes become too large .
+It is interesting to note however that in the large step-size regime, the momentum-based algorithms exhibit much greater momentum than in the smaller step-sizes.
+However, again, we note that the \gls*{kiplmc1} and \gls*{kiplmc2} algorithms exhibit more variance in the $\theta$ estimation than the \gls*{pgd} and \gls*{mpgd} algorithms, though it is damped when compared to the \gls*{ipla} algorithm, due to the higher regularity of the solutions to KIPLD.
+This is typically an advantage when working with convex problems, but this ``sticky'' behaviour might prove detrimental in the non-convex case \citep{gao2022global, akyildiz2025interacting}.
+The injection of noise into the parameter estimation may help the method to escape local minima \citep{akyildiz2024nonasymptotic}.